-If an application that collects information and sends it to be processed is installed on your computer, Kaspersky Endpoint Security may classify this application as malware.
-To avoid this, you can exclude the application from scanning by configuring Kaspersky Endpoint Security as described in this document.
+If an application that collects information and sends it to be processed is installed on your computer, the Kaspersky Endpoint Security application may classify this application as malware.
+To avoid this, you can exclude the application from scanning by configuring the Kaspersky Endpoint Security application as described in this document.

 Application functional settings can be modified by editing configuration files.

 In Kaspersky Security Center, local tasks may be listed twice in the properties of managed devices.

 Changing the update source for a local update task disables automatic execution of the update task.

 To exclude Safari network traffic from scanning by Kaspersky Endpoint Security, you need to add the following paths to the exclusion list: